Menu

 Vanuatu is a small island nation located in the South Pacific Ocean.
 Any medical emergency on the island means that the patient has to be carried by boat to the main healthcare facility, which can take anywhere from about 4 to 6 hours.

-The Havasupai Tribe is one of the most remote tribes in the United States, and it lives at the bottom of the Grand Canyon.
+The examples of telemedicine also include the Havasupai Tribe.
+It is one of the most remote tribes in the United States, and it lives at the bottom of the Grand Canyon.
 This extremely isolated location of the tribe is only accessible on horseback, by helicopter, or on an 8-mile hike.
 To make it even worse, the nearest town to the tribe is over 60 miles away.
 Presently, there are 367 people of the Havasupai Tribe living in their tribal land, which makes it necessary to offer them efficient healthcare services.

 5) Handling Medical Emergencies on Ships